Machine Strategy Guide

 Quick Hit is a must-hit-by progressive slot machine developed by Bally Technologies, now produced under Scientific Games / Light & Wonder.

 The core progressive jackpot must trigger at or before a displayed ceiling value.
-As the jackpot climbs toward that ceiling, expected value increases, creating a mathematically definable +EV window.
+As the jackpot climbs toward that ceiling, expected value increases, creating a mathematically definable player-favorable window.
 Quick Hit has dozens of variants — Platinum, Black Gold, Pro, Riches, and many more — all sharing the must-hit-by architecture.

 You will find Quick Hit machines in virtually every major casino in North America.
 Their widespread placement means frequent opportunities to scout ceiling proximity across multiple properties.